This Merit Badge is Required

 personal fitness means to you, including:

-- Reasons for being fit in all components.
+- Reasons for being mentally, physically, socially, and spiritually fit

 - What it means to be mentally healthy

-- What it means to be socially healthy.
-Discuss your activity in the areas of healthy social fitness.
+- What it means to be socially healthy

-- Are you free from all curable diseases?
-Are you living in such a way that your risk of preventable diseases is minimized?
+- Are you living in such a way that your risk of preventable diseases is minimized?

-- Are you immunized and vaccinated according to the advice of your health-care provider?
+- Are you immunized and vaccinated according to the advice of your healthcare provider and the direction of your parent(s)/guardian(s)?

 - Are you free from habits relating to poor nutrition and the use of alcohol, tobacco, drugs, and other practices that could be harmful to your health?